farkoo/Simple-Speech-to-Text-Translator/README.md

-# Simple Speech to Text Transformer
+# Simple Speech to Text Translator